The American College of Nurse-Midwives Healthy Birth Initiative

 aims to maximize women's opportunity to have a healthy birth using their own natural physiology while avoiding unnecessary procedures that may interfere with that process.
 The initiative takes a 3-pronged approach, equipping women, maternity care providers, and quality managers, hospital policymakers, and payers with the tools to inspire better care, better health, and lower costs.
+Tools You Can Use

 The American College of Nurse-Midwives Healthy Birth Initiative has created several tools to support and promote the value of healthy, spontaneous labor and birth.
 They are:

 For maternity care providers: BirthTOOLS.org, which stands for Tools for Optimizing the Outcomes of Labor Safely, is an interactive online toolkit that presents the evidence and offers targeted resources, protocols, and other materials to assist clinicians and health care systems in implementing best practices that promote physiologic birth.

 For hospital policymakers, payers and other organizations: Birth Matters is a handout for quality administrators that explains how implementing an evidence-based strategy focused on physiologic birth increases the well-being of families and prevents rare, adverse outcomes for hospital systems.
-Professionally printed copies of Birth Matters are available for purchase at ShopACNM.|
+Professionally printed copies of Birth Matters are available for purchase in the ACNM Store.

 Healthy Birth Initiative resources to share with colleagues and friends (color and black in white options included).

 about the ACNM Healthy Birth Initiative.

-More about the American College of Nurse-Midwives Healthy Birth Initiative
+More About the American College of Nurse-Midwives Healthy Birth Initiative

 In 1996, the World Health Organization called for the elimination of unnecessary intervention in childbirth.
 Yet, nearly 20 years later, there are few resources to assist women and maternity care providers in achieving this goal.

 Throughout 2012, the National Priorities Partnership, a partnership of 52 major national organizations, discussed strategies to reduce elective deliveries prior to 39 weeks gestation and reduce the cesarean birth rate in low-risk women to 15%.
 Concurrently, a 2012 consensus statement

 After the release of the 2012 statement, ACNM convened a task force to use that historic document to maximize the opportunity to promote physiologic birth to several key audiences.
 The resulting Healthy Birth Initiative Task Force (previously known as the Normal Birth Task Force) consisted of 3 subcommittees: the Toolkit Subcommittee, charged with creating practical tools for clinicians to initiate change at the grassroots level; the Consumer Subcommittee which is creating materials to promote physiologic birth among women and their families; and the Maternity Care System Subcommittee, translating the value of physiologic birth into quality measures.